Tournament Central 2019

 THE WFTDA’S MISSION

-If possible, the WFTDA would appreciate it if you would include the WFTDA’s mission somewhere in your game coverage: “The Women’s Flat Track Derby Association (WFTDA) promotes and fosters the sport of women’s flat track roller derby by facilitating the development of athletic ability, sportswomanship, and goodwill among Skaters and member leagues.”
+If possible, the WFTDA would appreciate it if you would include the WFTDA’s mission somewhere in your game coverage: “The WFTDA governs and promotes the sport of flat track roller derby and revolutionizes the role of women in sports through the collective voice of its member leagues around the world.”

 You must agree to these terms upon submission of your request for media credentials for the WFTDA Events.
 Submission of your request and/or acceptance and use of the tournament media credentials badge constitutes your agreement to abide by the terms and conditions contained herein.
 Failure to abide by the terms and conditions will result in loss of your media credentials for these Events and future WFTDA events.